 The osteopathic physician must:

-- articulate moral, legal, and ethical guidelines for professional behavior.
+- articulate moral, legal, and ethical guidelines for professional behaviors, and apply them equitably.

 - explain and apply the ethical principles of autonomy, beneficence, nonmaleficence, fidelity, justice, and utility.